quswarabid/nbody/README.md

     x1 y1 z1    v1_x v1_y v1_z    m1
     x2 y2 z2    v2_x v2_y v2_z    m2
     ...

+The step of integration is read from the first command line argument.

 ## Output
 The program draws trajectories of the points with colour representing the